Ph.D., Criminal Justice, 1998, Sam Houston State University

 J.D., 1988, School of Law, North Carolina Central University

 Craig Hemmens is a Professor in the Department of Criminal Justice and Criminology at Washington State University.
 He holds a J.D. from North Carolina Central University School of Law and a Ph.D. in Criminal Justice from Sam Houston State University.
-He previously served as Department Chair here at Washington State University, Department Chair in the Department of Criminology and Criminal Justice at Missouri State University, and as Chair of the Department of Criminal Justice, Academic Director of the Paralegal Studies Program, and Director of the Honors College at Boise State University.
-Professor Hemmens has published more than 20 books and 200 articles and other writings on a variety of criminal justice-related topics.
-He currently serves as Editor of the Criminal Law Bulletin and previously served as the founding editor of the Journal of Criminal Justice and Law and editor of the Journal of Criminal Justice Education.
+He previously served as Department Chair here at Washington State University, as Chair of the Department of Criminology and Criminal Justice at Missouri State University, and as Chair of the Department of Criminal Justice, Academic Director of the Paralegal Studies Program, and Director of the Honors College at Boise State University.
+Professor Hemmens has published more than 20 books and 250 articles and other writings on a variety of criminal justice-related topics.
 He is a past-President of the Academy of Criminal Justice Sciences.

-Criminal Procedure, Criminal Law, Criminal Courts in America, and Criminal Justice Process and Institutions.
+Criminal Procedure, Criminal Law, and Criminal Courts in America.

 Craig Hemmens, Arifa Raza, Hillary Mellinger, (2023).
 “Criminal Justice Decisions of the United States Supreme Court, 2021 Term.”
 Forthcoming, Criminal Justice Review.

 Mikala Meize, Mary K. Stohr, Dale W. Willits, Brittan Solensten, Monique Hampton, David A. Makin, Nicholas P. Lovrich, Craig Hemmens, Duane L. Stanton, (2023).
 “The Intersection of Gender, Race and Arrest in the Era of Cannabis Legalization.”
 Forthcoming, Crime & Delinquency.